BH0/Blog-Backup/source/_posts/Interactive-Web-Pages-for-Noobs.md

 }
 {% endcodeblock %}

 Keyframe animations are a method of adding animations (a series of individual frames) to HTML elements.
 The above-uncommented code is automatic, but by combining that code with "hover" we can mimic user-interaction.
+Hint: look into "transform" and "transitions".

 # Media Queries (I am possibly cheating here)
 Media queries are not technically a means of implementing interactivity to your web-page, though they can be used to detect the device's orientation which I am sure you can get creative with - not very flexible though and anything complex will likely require Javascript.
 You will learn media queries when you learn responsive design for mobile  devices so no code snippets here.